OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Disclaimer

 This calculator provides estimates for FTC under Rule 128.
-Actual FTC computation depends on specific treaty provisions, income classification, and timing of tax payments.
+Actual FTC computation depends on specific DTAA provisions, income classification, and timing of tax payments.
 Country-specific rules may override general FTC principles.
 Consult a qualified CA specialising in international taxation for accurate FTC claims.

 Frequently Asked Questions